Yaroster/Masser/README.md

 ## Note: For Historical Reference

 This project is a homage to the Turkraft legacy and an invitation to join us in Masser.
-While technical support might not always be a click away, the community and shared experiences await you in this new chapter.
+While release might not always be a click away, we cannot wait to show you this new version of the server.
+Please bare in mind that I am still currently in College and it might take a while for some fixes and/or features to be included !